martinkiefer/Scotch/README.md

 *Martin Kiefer, Ilias Poulakis, Sebastian Breß, and Volker Markl.
 Scotch: Generating FPGA-Accelerators for Sketching at Line Rate.
 PVLDB, 14(3), 2021.*

 ## Requirements
 * A recent Linux operating system.
-For the code generator, OSX will do either.
+For the code generator in isolation, OSX will do either.
 * Python 3.6+ is required.
 We used Python 3.6.
 * The following Python modules are required (used version in brackets): antlr4-python3-runtime (4.7.2), numpy (1.170), pandas (0.25.0).
 * The ANTLR4 parser generator is required to generate the ScotchDSL parser (4.7.2).
 A setup script is provided for your convenience that downloads the appropriate jar and generates the parser.
 See README in the ScotchDSL folder.